|Movie Title/Year and Brief Scene Description|

-Shivers (1975) (aka They Came From Within, The Parasite Murders)
+Shivers (1975, Canada) (aka They Came From Within, The Parasite Murders)

 Canadian writer/director David Cronenberg's scandalous early (feature film debut and first commercial success) erotic horror film was about a group of Montreal high-rise apartment occupants in Starliner Towers who went on a sex and violence spree after being infected by parasites.
 The film, funded by the Canadian government, was attacked as hideous, pornographic, and nasty.
 It shocked audiences and the government for lurid depictions of gore and sex, delving into multiple taboos such as pedophilia, incest, rape, infanticide, cannibalism and homosexuality.
 Cronenberg definitely equated sex with disease in the film.